 Virtual visitation may also be an option in many states which don't yet have virtual visitation laws on the books.
 In many states such as New York, which have not passed specific virtual visitation legislation, family courts have ruled in favor of using technology to extend parental visitation rights.

 Virtual visitation laws are meant to supplement, not replace, traditional in-person parent-time.
 These laws generally require each parent to: 1) permit and encourage virtual visits, 2) make them reasonably available and 3) allow uncensored communication with the child.

-Although the telephone is still the easiest and quickest way to communicate, the more technologically advanced ways to engage in virtual visits may include standard electronic communication tools (such as email and instant messaging), webcams, video conferencing, private document sites, social media sites (such as Facebook, Myspace, and Yahoogroups.com), and photo-sharing sites (such as Shutterfly, Picasa, and Kodak Gallery).
+Although the telephone is still the easiest and quickest way to communicate, the more technologically advanced ways to engage in virtual visits may include standard electronic communication tools (such as email and instant messaging), webcams, video conferencing, private document sites, social media sites (such as Facebook.
+Twitter, and Snaptchat), and photo-sharing sites (such as Shutterfly, Picasa, and Kodak Gallery).

 Like other child visitation arrangements, courts will consider the best interest of the child in determining whether to allow parent-child virtual visitation.

 In addition, because virtual visitation is similar to traditional visitation, a court will not likely afford virtual visitation if regular visitation would not have been granted.